T.S. Eliot International Summer School

 The T.S.
 Eliot International Summer School welcomes to Bloomsbury all with an interest in the life and work of this Bloomsbury-based poet, dramatist, and man of letters.
 It is hosted by the Institute of English Studies of the University of London, which has a national research promotion and facilitation mission for advanced study and research across the field of English Studies.

 The Summer School brings together some of the most distinguished scholars of T.S.
 Eliot and Modern Literature.
-In recent years it has featured the following lecturers and poets: Simon Armitage, Jewel Spears Brooker, Robert Crawford, Denis Donoghue, Mark Ford, Lyndall Gordon, John Haffenden, Barbara Hardy, Seamus Heaney, Hermione Lee, Paul Muldoon, Craig Raine, Robin Robertson and Sir Tom Stoppard.
+In recent years it has featured lecturers and poets such as: Simon Armitage, Jewel Spears Brooker, Robert Crawford, Denis Donoghue, Mark Ford, Lyndall Gordon, John Haffenden, Barbara Hardy, Seamus Heaney, Hermione Lee, Gail McDonald, Paul Muldoon, Craig Raine, Robin Robertson and Sir Tom Stoppard.
+(For a fuller list, click here.)

 The Institute has an established interest in Modernist literature, the subject of numerous of its conferences and research seminar series, which are open to all, as are its established series of literary readings.
 It hosts a portfolio of research programmes and provides postgraduate teaching and training in this research environment.